 IDNs have a significant impact on market influence, which can help provide better control over healthcare costs.
 This can lead to more affordable care for patients to help ensure that they receive the services they need.
 The strong market influence of IDNs can also result in more efficient healthcare delivery, leading to lower operating costs for hospitals and other healthcare facilities.

 While IDNs offer notable benefits, they also face certain difficulties.
 Healthcare reform and financial challenges are causing more hospitals and other healthcare facilities to consolidate to form these networks.
-This growth has led to a variety of challenges within everyday operations.
+This growth has led to a variety of challenges within everyday operations such as:

 Supply-Chain Issues

 Supply chain issues have had an impact on many industries, including healthcare.
-Shortages of healthcare products have a direct effect on the quality of care patients receive, as well as patient outcomes.
+Drug shortages have a direct effect on the quality of care patients receive, as well as patient outcomes.
 IDNs can take steps to minimize the risks of supply chain shortages by turning to trusted sources and establishing healthcare product safety nets to alleviate disruptions in the supply chain.

 Incompatible Network Communications

 The flow of information and data is a critical part of integrated delivery networks.
 Managing such large-scale and complex information systems comes with an abundance of challenges and potential for problems.
 When it comes to investing in these systems, there are various considerations to keep in mind to maintain efficiency.
-A few of those considerations are usability, network capabilities, and data management.
+A few of those considerations are:

 How MPI Improves Efficiency in Integrated Delivery Networks